1. Configuration

 It is used to perform related operations according to different days of the week and specific time periods in a specific time zone.

-Proportional shunt
+Proportional Branch

 Distribute traffic to different branches according to A set proportion, which is often used in A/B test or traffic distribution scenarios.